rakiashi/ComputerApplication/README.md

 In this project i have used cucumber reports , which gives more info on each steps by taking screenshots : you can get in this path : \target\site\cucumber-pretty

+## Test-outputs

+-Tested in Windows OS 10
+-Tested in Mac OS X
+-Cross browser testing with Chrome,Firefox and Safari -Tested CT job by configuring in Jenkins (refer cucumber screenshot document)

+## Observations

+ -Computer name can be created even with special characters -Duplicate computer names can be created
+ -Sorting is not happening even thou i see there is an option in result table